oVirt/ovirt-site/source/feature/ram-snapshots.html.md

 #### Database changes

-*   Add a column to the 'snapshots' table that will contain the memory state location
+*   Add a column to the 'snapshots' table that will contain the memory volume
 *   Add stored procedure which removes the memory state of a given snapshot
-*   Add stored procedure which returns all the snapshots containing a given memory state location
+*   Add stored procedure which returns all the snapshots containing a given memory state volume
+*   Add stored procedure which returns a snapshot by id of VM, snapshot type and snapshot status

 #### Backend changes